JohnTocher/advent-of-code-2023/Puzzle_05/puzzle_05_notes.md

 ## Part 2
 [my solution](puzzle_05-part_2_jmt.py)

 Not completed yet.
-Expanding the new seed lisst info would be the obvious brute force solution, but it looks like that will result in ridiculously long lists.
+Expanding the new seed list info would be the obvious brute force solution, but it looks like that will result in ridiculously long lists.
 That may not matter, I haven't actually tried it yet.

+Input range:                X     Y
+Map range:            A  B                  Case 1 - no overlap - Use X Map range                A     B            Case 2 - Min is X               Split right Map range                     A B           Case 3 - Min is A Map range                     A      B      Case 4 - Min is A               Split left Map range                           A B     Case 5 - no overlap - Use X Map range           A                  B    Case 6 - Min is X               Use as-is

 ## Gotchas